Kasss/kasss.github.io/about.md

   - ✖ I was more dreamer that the person who realizing his dreams.

-Everything changed when I have visited english courses at the end of school year and found teacher, who helped me to find my goal and motivation.
+Everything changed when I have visited english courses at the end of school year and found teacher, who helped to open up and kill pessimistic introvert in myself, also to find my goal and motivation.
 Nowadays workin' in studio, developing applications and keep growing.
 So, since and now:

   - ✔ never stopped dreaming, but instead of just dreaming making it goal to reach it.
   - ✔ find out that when you have money it is good, but when work is fun it's even better.